AdobeDocs/experience-manager-core-components.en/help/developing/next-gen-dm.md

 ## Configure HTTPS {#https}

 It is generally recommended to run all of your production AEM instances using HTTPs.
-However your local development environment may not be set up as such.
-However remote assets requires HTTPS in order to function.
+However your local development environments may not be set up as such.
+However, Next Generation Dynamic Media remote assets requires HTTPS in order to function.

 [Use this guide](/https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/security/use-the-ssl-wizard.html) to configure HTTPS wherever you wish to use remote assets, including development environments.